Edit by Dalan Overstreet

 Other than Superman, there isn’t a character with an arc that is carried faithfully between films.
-I mean, Batman is a violent ass in Batman v Superman.
+I mean, Batman is a maniac in Batman v Superman.
 Then, after recognizing Superman’s humanity through their stupid mother connection and witnessing him sacrifice himself in the fight against Doomsday, he became a more light-hearted quip machine.
 It isn’t the most believable bit of character development.

 The other members of the Justice League have even less.
 Wonder Woman became a less naive hero while still maintaining her faith in mankind in her solo movie, then didn’t build on it at all in Justice League.
 After his first three minutes of screen time, literally everything The Flash said is a joke.
 Aquaman was just there because the mother he had no connection with would have fought in his place if she were still alive.
 Cyborg was set up as reluctant ally, but by the middle of the film was down for grave robbing to revive the dead.

 If done more effectively, it would be clear the overarching theme of the DCEU is Heroism.
 Does the World need heroes?
 If so, should those heroes act without boundaries?
 These are far from bad ideas to explore in comic book movies.